azadkuh/mbedcrypto/README.md

 ```

 ### build options
-to trim the library size, only SHA/AES/RSA algorithms are included.
+to trim the library size, only SHA/AES/RSA algorithms are included by default.
 you can add other algorithms by these cmake options:

 | options               | message                                                         |